sagemath/trac_to_gh/Issue 7944.md

 # Issue 7944: update Developers' Guide to reflect new process for working on tickets

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7944

 Original creator: mvngu